-- At the start of every day, carrying out risk assessments to make sure that the environment is safe for all learners to explore and play in independently every day. - At least every term formally, then informally throughout the term, finding out about the children's learning needs and interests through individual pupil conferencing and asking families about their child via questionnaires.
-This is to ensure that the planning and resources in the environment reflect the needs and interests of the children. - Ensuring that everyday activities are planned for both the inside and outside.
-At certain times children have the freedom to move between the indoor and outdoor environment throughout the school day. - Ensuring that the learning environment is divided into a variety of different workshop areas (for example, quiet book areas, construction areas, making workshops, role play areas, investigation zones etc.).
-Each area is carefully labelled to ensure that children are encouraged to become independent learners and to take some responsibility for initiating their own lines of enquiry and investigation. - Planning for the environment every week adding and developing resources to ensure each area stimulates the learners and meets their ever changing needs.
+- at least every term formally, then informally throughout the term, finding out about the children's learning needs and interests through individual pupil conferencing and asking families about their child via questionnaires.
+This is to ensure that the planning and resources in the environment reflect the needs and interests of the children - ensuring that everyday activities are planned for both the inside and outside.
+At certain times children have the freedom to move between the indoor and outdoor environment throughout the school day - ensuring that the learning environment is divided into a variety of different workshop areas (for example, quiet book areas, construction areas, making workshops, role play areas, investigation zones etc.).
+Each area is carefully labelled to ensure that children are encouraged to become independent learners and to take some responsibility for initiating their own lines of enquiry and investigation. - planning for the environment every week adding and developing resources to ensure each area stimulates the learners and meets their ever-changing needs.